-The Seven Summits comprises of the highest mountain peaks of each of the seven continents.
-From the rarified air of the Himalayan to the plains of Africa and polar glaciers of Antarctica, the Seven Summits form a collection of selected peaks stretching to the far reaches of the globe.
+The Seven Summits are the highest mountain peaks of each of the seven continents.
+From the rarified air of the Himalayas to the plains of Africa and polar glaciers of Antarctica, the Seven Summits form a collection of selected peaks stretching to the far reaches of the globe.
 So far, only 350 people in the world have summited the seven peaks.
 The Bass list, named after the American climber Dick Bass who completed the summits in April 1985, forms the most accurate list of the summits.
-It comprises of North America's Denali (20,310 ft), South America's Aconcagua (22,841 ft), Antarctica's Vinson (16,067 ft), Europe's Elbrus (18,510 ft), Africa's Kilimanjaro (19,341 ft), Asia's Everest (29,029 ft), and Australia's Kosciuszko (7,310 ft).
+The Bass Seven Summits are Asia's Everest (8,848 m), South America's Aconcagua (6,961 m), North America's Denali (6,194 m), Africa's Kilimanjaro (5,895 m), Europe's Elbrus (5,642 m), Antarctica's Vinson (4,892 m), and Australia's Kosciuszko (2,228 m).

-Formerly known as Mt.
-Mount McKinley, Denali is the highest peak of the North American continent at an elevation of 20,340 ft above sea level.
-Denali is located in south-central Alaska and is the third highest peak of the Seven Summits.
-The native Koyukon Athabascan people of Alaska refer to the mountain as the Denali (The Great One) while William Dickey named the mountain Mt.
+Formerly known as Mount McKinley, Denali is the highest peak of the North American continent at an elevation of 6,194 m (20,321 ft) above sea level.
+Denali is located in south-central Alaska and is the third-highest peak of the Seven Summits.
+The Indigenous Koyukon Athabascan people of Alaska refer to the mountain as the Denali (The Great One), while a prospector later named the mountain Mt.
 McKinley after President William McKinley’s support for gold.
 However, the president never visited the mountain nor Alaska and in August 2015, the name Denali was officially adopted and documented by the Department of Interior.

 The ascent to the peak is classified as extremely challenging due to the severe weather and difficulty in acclimating.
 The West Buttress route is referred to as the easiest climbing route but the barometric pressure is higher than on any other mountain making it difficult for most people to reach the peak.
 It takes an average of three weeks to complete the climb, which is normally done between May 1 and June 26 every year when weather conditions are favorable.
 As of 2017, 32,000 people had attempted the summit with only a 60% success and 100 reported deaths on the mountain.